 Lenovo Legion 5i Gen 9 (16″, 16IRX9) Review

-The laptop we will review today is the Lenovo Legion 5i Gen 9 (16″, 16IRX9) model.
-In the past, we have already reviewed many generations of this notebook model, including the Legion 5i Pro 2022 and Legion 5i 2021, and all of these notebooks were quite excellent in every term.
-The latest Generation 9 of Legion 5i is powered by the 14th Generation Intel HX series processor and RTX 40 series GPU.
-In addition, the notebook also offers high refresh rate display options, which makes it a fine choice for gamers.
+The laptop we’re reviewing today is the Lenovo Legion 5i Gen 9 (16-inch, 16IRX9) model.
+In the past, we’ve reviewed multiple generations of this laptop, including the Legion 5i Pro 2022 and Legion 5i 2021, which are quite impressive in every way.
+The latest Legion 5i Gen 9 is powered by 14th Gen Intel HX series processors and RTX 40 series GPUs.
+The laptop also has a high refresh rate display option, making it an excellent choice for gamers.

-The notebook we are reviewing is powered by the Intel Core i7-14700HX CPU and RTX 4060 8GB GDDR6 Memory GPU.
-In addition, it has an IPS display with a 2.5K resolution and 165Hz refresh rate.
-In other aspects, the notebook is quite the same as other gaming notebooks as it features the DDR5 RAM and PCIe 4.0 SSD.
-The exciting part of this notebook would be the benchmark testing of Intel’s all-new 14th-generation CPU.
-At the moment, we are expecting a significant upgrade in terms of performance, so let’s check.
+The laptop we reviewed is powered by an Intel Core i7-14700HX processor and RTX 4060 graphics.
+It comes with an IPS display with a resolution of 2.5K and a refresh rate of 165Hz.
+In other respects, this laptop is very similar to other gaming laptops, as it features DDR5 memory and a PCIe 4.0 SSD.
+The most exciting aspect of this laptop is the benchmark results of the Intel 14th Gen CPU.
+For now, we expect to see a significant improvement in performance, so let’s take a look.

 Wireless Connection WiFi 6E* 802.11AX (2 x 2) and Bluetooth 5.3